MCStreetguy/SmartConsole/README.md

 - `displayName` is the beautified name of your application that gets display e.g. on the help page.
 - `commands` is an array of command handler classes.

-There are a few more options available but we'll get to this lateron.
+There are a [few more options](#reference) available but we'll get to this lateron.
 For now lets focus on the `HelloWorldCommand` we told our application to include.

 ### The binary

-Before we can run our CLI we need to create an executable that can be called from the terminal.
+Before we can run our CLI to test it and see what happens, we need to create an executable that can be called from the terminal.
-The reason why you still have to build the actual application yourself is to keep SmartConsole as extensible as possible.
-A preshipped standard executable would prevent this behavior.
+The reason why you still have to build the actual binary yourself is to keep SmartConsole as extensible as possible.
+A preshipped standard binary would prevent this.

 ``` php
 #!/usr/bin/env php